copleykj/socialize-user-model/README.md

 ## Basic Usage ##

-> __Note__
->
-> _This package completely disables updates to the users collection from the client to remove the ability of users to arbitrarily update the profile field on the user document._

 Once you have installed the package using it is rather simple.
 Because the `User` class is a decendent of `BaseModel`, the users collection is attached to the class, so `Meteor.users.findOne` will return an instance of the class, and the cursor returned from `Meteor.users.find` will return instances of the class when iterated over.

 Once you have an instance of the `User` class, you can then call it's methods.